JaKdMaN/paint-online/README.md

 ﻿# paint-online
+#TO RUN:
-#to run - "npm run dev" in server derictory and "npm start" in client
+- "npm run dev" in server derictory and "npm start" in client